ElBarbs/CART398-TacSound/README.md

 # TacSound
-## Project by Louis Barbier and Alex Bond for CART398.
+## Final Project of Louis Barbier and Alex Bond for CART398.

-### TO-DOs
-- [ ] Fix metal plate to the mannequin head.
-- [ ] Connect all the inputs to the microcontroller.
-- [ ] Train model and tweak.